ptrgags/paper-toaster/logbook.md

 ## 2024-01-22 Making the Repo Public

-I'm trying to finish cleaning up this repository so I can make the repository public.
+The past couple days I've been cleaning up this repo so I can finally feel ready to make it public!
 This includes:

 1. Documenting parameters for each artwork in the README
 2. Add more screenshots to the README